ngtongsheng/pickles-auction-email-service/README.md

 This project is for demo purpose so some of the variable like region, account id & slack incoming hook path are hardcoded.
 Please change the value in `.env` file before you start.

+> Since this is the 1st time i am doing this, so i am not sure if i should hardcode account id in environment variable, more than happy to learn from any expert.

 ## Development & deployment instructions

 > **Requirements**: NodeJS `lts/fermium (v.14.15.0)`.
 If you're using [nvm](https://github.com/nvm-sh/nvm), run `nvm use` to ensure you're using the same Node version in local and in your lambda's runtime.